JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

 - which should you do?
 - cherry pick, too (copy a commit to a new branch; not really a merge or rebase)

+## other GitHub tools
+- markdown & pages (covered in video)
+- GitHub wiki
+- project
+- CI/CD

 ## advanced topics/you should know this exists

-- git remote and get remote show origin
+### things you will probably need/use
+- stage hunks (GUIs & git add -p)
 - git checkout > two new commands
     + git switch = for switching branches
     + git restore = for getting file from repo
+- git remote and get remote show origin
-- git bisect
+- search on "man git command"

-- stage hunks (git add -p)
+### things you might or might not need
-- all the details:
+- all the details on how git works internally:
     + Pro Git book "Internals" chapter
     + https://jwiegley.github.io/git-from-the-bottom-up/
+- git bisect
 - git-lfs for storing large binary files
-- rewriting commits, commit messages; squashing commits
+- git amend for rewriting commits, commit messages
 - git modules and subtrees